FIVE MOST SURPRISING FINDS

 Scott-Clayton analysis of federal data, Brookings Institution, 2018

-Fenaba Addo, in her research on racial disparities in student loan debt, documented a finding that should have ended the “college is worth it” narrative for Black borrowers permanently: the wealth gap between Black and white young adults actually widens among those with college degrees compared to those without (Addo, Houle & Simon, Race and Social Problems, 2016).
+Fenaba Addo, in her research on racial disparities in student loan debt, documented a finding that should have ended the "college is worth it" narrative for Black borrowers permanently.
+The wealth gap between Black and white young adults actually widens among those with college degrees compared to those without (Addo, Houle & Simon, Race and Social Problems, 2016).
 Read that again.
-A Black young adult with a bachelor’s degree has, on average, lower net worth than a white young adult with only a high school diploma.
-The reason: the Black graduate is carrying debt that the white graduate’s family absorbed.
-And the Black graduate enters a labor market that pays less for the same credential.
+A Black young adult with a bachelor's degree has, on average, lower net worth than a white young adult with only a high school diploma.
+The Black graduate is carrying debt that the white graduate's family absorbed.
+The Black graduate enters a labor market that pays less for the same credential.

 Student Loan Debt Gap: Black vs. White Graduates